ishamahadalkar/Playlist_Companion/README.md

 <!-- Section Name tag -->
 <a name="#acknowledgments"></a>

-We would like to express our gratitude to V. Realinho, M. V. Martins, D. Tolledo, J. Machado, and L. M. Baptista for their contribution to the UCI Machine Learning Repository and their work on "Predict students' dropout and academic success."
-Their dataset and research have been instrumental in the development of our project.
+We would like to acknowledge Kaggle for providing the datasets used in this project, as well as the developers of Python, Matplotlib, Processing, and D3 for their invaluable contributions to the field of data analysis and visualization.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>